ejmichaud/meerkat-backend-interface/docs/REDIS_DOCUMENTATION.md

 * Two beam streams, with type: cbf.tied_array_channelised_voltage.
 The stream names ending in x are horizontally polarised, and those ending in y are vertically polarised

 ### `[product_id]:[sensor_name]` --> (string):
-Most of the keys published to redis will look like this, and are created from the `Katportal Client` module.
-The `[product_id]` is that of the subarray that is queried by the `Katportal Client`.
+Most of the keys published to redis will look like this, and are created from the `KATPortal Client` module.
+The `[product_id]` is that of the subarray that is queried by the `KATPortal Client`.
 The value of this key a repr string for a python dictionary containing sensor information.
 The dictionary looks like this:
 ```
 {
     'status': u'nominal',